adaanene/LEMP/project_2.md

     `sudo unlink /etc/nginx/sites-enabled/default`

-7. Reload Ngnix to apply chnages with `sudo systemctl reload nginx`
+7. Reload Ngnix to apply changes with `sudo systemctl reload nginx`

 8. Create and index.html file inside your domain directory /var/www/projectlemp to test that your server works perfectly, and inside the file write the following